noyqdave/accounting-ledger-service/docs/use-case-specifications.md

 ### Basic Flow
 1. **Actor sends invalid request**: The actor sends a request with invalid data (malformed JSON, missing required fields, etc.).

-2. **System validates request**: The system attempts to parse and validate the incoming request.
+2. **System validates request format**: The system attempts to parse the JSON request body.
+If valid, processing continues to step 3.
+If malformed, the system follows alternative flow A1.

-3. **System detects validation errors**: The system identifies specific validation failures.
+3. **System validates request structure**: The system validates the request structure and required fields.
+If valid, processing continues to step 4.
+If invalid, the system follows alternative flow A2.

+4. **System validates field types**: The system validates field data types.
+If valid, processing continues to step 5.
+If invalid, the system follows alternative flow A3.

-4. **System returns error response**: The system returns HTTP 400 Bad Request with detailed error information about what was invalid.
+5. **System returns error response**: The system returns HTTP 400 Bad Request with detailed error information about what was invalid.

 ### Alternative Flows

 #### A1: Malformed JSON
 - **Trigger**: Request body contains invalid JSON syntax
 - **Steps**:
-  1. System attempts to parse JSON
+  1. System attempts to parse JSON request body
-  2. JSON parsing fails
+  2. JSON parsing fails due to malformed syntax
+  3. System throws JSON parsing exception
+  4. Global exception handler catches the exception
-  3. System returns HTTP 400 Bad Request with message about JSON syntax error
+  5. System returns HTTP 400 Bad Request with message about JSON syntax error
 - **Postcondition**: Request is rejected

 #### A2: Missing Required Fields